Azure Citadel

 When you have access to the customer’s resources, use the Azure portal, PowerShell, or the Azure CLI to link your Partner ID to your user ID.
 Link the Partner ID in each customer tenant.

-First, ensure you have authenticated as the correct user and you are in the correct customer directory.
+Important: Ensure you have authenticated as the correct user and are in the correct customer directory before proceeding.

 1. Open the Azure Portal.